VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

   * `verbose`: Boolean.
 Default value is `false`.
 When enabled Neovim will show the state of the completion in message area.

+  * `expand_snippet`: Function.
+Callback that will be invoked when the CompleteDone event is triggered and the completion item is a snippet.

   * `mapping`: Table.
 Defaults to an empty table.
 With this you can configure the keybinding for common actions.

     * `confirm`: Accept the selected completion item.